smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This following statement incorporates an `INNER JOIN` with a theta-join, which looks for inequality between two fields.
+This following statement incorporates an `INNER JOIN` with a non-equi-join.

-An excellent example of using a theta-join is when someone wants to pair two different fruits of different quantities.
+An excellent example of using a non-equi-join is when someone wants to pair two different fruits of different quantities.

 ```sql
 SELECT  a.ID,